Winterville Town Council appoints new member

-WINTERVILLE — The Winterville Town Council has filled a vacancy in its ranks, created when Councilman Ricky Hines was elected mayor in November.
+WINTERVILLE — A vacancy created when Ricky Hines was elected mayor in November was filled by the runner-up in the election for Town Council.

-Paul Rice will take over Hines’ unexpired term, following the town’s policy of appointing the candidate who received the highest number of votes without being elected.
+Paul Rice will take over Hines’ unexpired term, following the town’s policy of appointing the candidate who received the highest number of votes without earning a seat on the board.

 Rice has been involved with the Heritage Foundation, a conservative think tank, but this past November was his first time running for elected office.